Mehriban Aliyeva

 She is married to Ilham Aliyev, the president of Azerbaijan.
-Aliyev created the position of vice president in 2017 and appointed his wife to the position.
+Aliyev created the position of First Vice President in 2017 and appointed his wife to the position.

 Early life, family and marriage

-Mehriban Aliyeva (née Pashayeva) was born in Baku, and is from a family described in leaked US Embassy cables as "the single most powerful family in Azerbaijan."
+Mehriban Pashayeva was born in Baku, and is from a family described in leaked US Embassy cables as "the single most powerful family in Azerbaijan."
 Her grandfather was the writer Mir Jalal Pashayev, an Iranian Azerbaijani born in Iran.
 Her uncle Hafiz Pashayev was Azerbaijan's first Ambassador to the United States.
-Aliyeva's father Arif Pashayev is Rector of the National Aviation Academy in Baku, and her mother, Aida Imanguliyeva (1939–1992) was a philologist and Arabist, daughter of the journalist and pedagogue Nasir Imanguliyev.
+Her father, Arif Pashayev, is Rector of the National Aviation Academy in Baku, and her mother, Aida Imanguliyeva (1939–1992) was a philologist and Arabist, daughter of the journalist and pedagogue Nasir Imanguliyev.